-The Qumulo GUI offers a user-focused way to interact with a Qumulo system.
-The GUI is a web-based interface, served from the system, with no separate VM or service needed.
-The GUI is organized around six top-level navigation sections: Dashboard, Analytics, Sharing, Cluster, API & Tools, and Support.
+The Qumulo visual interface offers a user-focused way to interact with a Qumulo file data platform.
+The visual interface is a web-based interface, served from the system, with no separate VM or service needed.
+The visual interface is organized around six top-level navigation sections: Dashboard, Analytics, Sharing, Cluster, API & Tools, and Support.